ansys/pystk/CONTRIBUTING.md

 - Use inline highlights for paths to objects and the names of interfaces, classes, methods, properties, and enumerations.
 - Imports should be sorted in 3 groups: standard library, third party, and local packages.
 Within those groups, use alphabetical order.

+### Code-style check

+All examples submitted to the PySTK GitHub must pass a code-style check, which enforces rules like maximum line lengths, double quotes for strings, and avoiding trailing spaces.
+It is possible to run the code-style check locally by running

+`tox -e code-style`

+This command formats any files committed so that they follow the code-style rules.
+It is then possible to stage the formatted files and commit them.

 ## Additional documentation

 For additional documentation refer to the